grantimbo/nutrastar/README.md

 I had to removed some functionality in the preview as the JS is having some conflicts.

 This website was build in 2016.
-Unfortunately Nutrastar is already defunct.
+Unfortunately Nutrastar is already defunct as of 2019